epi2me-labs/wf-metagenomics/README.md

 the required software.
 Both methods are automated out-of-the-box provided either docker or singularity is installed.

 It is not required to clone or download the git repository in order to run the workflow.
+You may be interested in exploring our workflows through the EPI2ME Desktop application which can automatically download and run our workflows on demo data for you.
+It can be downloaded from [here](https://labs.epi2me.io/downloads/).

 For more information on running EPI2ME Labs workflows [visit out website](https://labs.epi2me.io/wfindex).

 **Workflow options**